ddimtirov/nuggets/README.md

     reporting.
   - factory for utility function objects allowing to intercept function objects before/after call
+  - adaptors allowing to use `void` functions in non-void context
+- `Ports` implement a block-based port allocation pattern, useful for integration tests
+  - clean, simple and extensible API
+  - hook to customize the actual allocation algorithm.
+  - hooks to validate and export the allocated ports to custom config mechanism (i.e. generate config files, or update `System.getProperties()`)
 - Special Groovy API
   - Use `Extractors` as Groovy [category](http://groovy-lang.org/metaprogramming.html#categories)
     to decorate any object with `peekField()/pokeField()`, which can be used access private or